-Phillip A. Sharp's oral history interview begins with a discussion of his family, then discusses his childhood in Falmouth, Kentucky.
+Phillip A. Sharp begins with a discussion of his family and his childhood in Falmouth, Kentucky.
 He received his BA in chemistry and math from Union College in 1966.
-Then, Sharp went on to earn his PhD in chemistry from the University of Illinois.
+Sharp went on to earn his PhD in chemistry from the University of Illinois.
 Sharp went to Caltech initially for his post-doctoral studies, but after three years he joined James Watson's virology lab at the Cold Spring Harbor Laboratory to learn more about cell biology.
 In 1974, Sharp accepted an invitation at the newly created Center for Cancer Research at MIT.
 In 1977, Sharp and Richard J. Roberts discovered split genes, which led to the discovery of RNA splicing for which they shared the Nobel Prize in 1993.
 Sharp eventually became head of the biology department and director of the Center for Cancer Research.
-Moreover, Sharp was instrumental in the establishment of one of the first biotech companies, Genentech, Inc and he helped establish Biogen, Inc. Sharp concludes the interview with reflections on the significance of the neuroscience research community that currently surrounds and includes Harvard University.
+Moreover, Sharp was instrumental in the establishment of one of the first biotech companies, Genentech, Inc., and he helped establish Biogen, Inc. Sharp concludes the interview with reflections on the significance of the neuroscience research community that currently surrounds and includes Harvard University.

 For more information on George M. Shaw, please visit the Pew Scholars in the Biomedical Sciences.

 For more information on this oral history, please contact the Director of the Center for Oral History.